nickhall

 Why is BBNC asking for approval to issue up to 1.5 million shares for descendants?

-While BBNC does not expect to issue all of the shares for many decades, if ever, authorizing this amount gives BBNC the flexibility to grow and accomodate descendant shareholders long into the future.
+While BBNC does not expect to issue all of the shares for many decades, if ever, authorizing this amount gives BBNC the flexibility to grow and accommodate descendant shareholders long into the future.

 If passed by shareholders, when will I be able to apply to receive stock?